Jayson Randall

 re(center)ed is a large-scale, interactive, community healing project by experimental artist

-Jayson Randall, which will be presented as a part of the Art Shanty Projects Festival from
+Jayson Randall, which was presented at the Art Shanty Projects Festival on Lake Harriet in

 Over the past few years, the people of Minnesota, and the city of Minneapolis in particular, have been at the center of the social change that has swept across the country and around the world.